The Tower of Babel

 A city built out of fear as much as pride

-The builders of Babel state their own motive plainly: "Come, let us build ourselves a city, with a tower that reaches to the heavens, so that we may make a name for ourselves; otherwise we will be scattered over the face of the whole earth" (Genesis 11:4, NIV).
+The builders of Babel state their own motive plainly: "Come, let us build ourselves a city, and a tower with its top in the heavens, and let us make a name for ourselves, lest we be scattered abroad upon the face of the whole earth" (Genesis 11:4, RSV-CE).
 It's easy to read this as a simple story about arrogance, but the builders' own words reveal something closer to anxiety — a fear of scattering, of losing unity, of being forgotten.
 The tower was meant to be insurance against exactly the outcome the story ends with.

 Pieter Bruegel the Elder, "The Tower of Babel," 1563, Kunsthistorisches Museum, Vienna — public domain.